RickStrahl/anti-trust-guilty-album/README.md

 Anti-Trust is a Punk Rock music side project created by Rick Strahl, in collaboration with fellow former Attitude Adjustment band members [Chris Kontos](https://en.wikipedia.org/wiki/Chris_Kontos_(musician)) and Andy Andersen.

-This GitHub repository holds all the content for the official 12 song **Guilty** album release **plus 3 bonus songs**, **several new songs that are in progress** and some extras, including all the music files and support assets.
-You can download both individual songs and the full album from here **for free**.
+This GitHub repository holds all the content for the official 12 song **Guilty** album release **plus 3 bonus songs**, **several new songs that are in progress  for the next *Angry* release**, including all the music files and support assets.
+You can download both individual songs and the full album(s) from here **for free**.

+Rip it, share it, spread it...

 ## Listen Online
 You can check out and listen to all the music for this album on our Web Site: